BCIT-SSD-2020-21/indigenous-plant-go-cms-client/planning/server/api/audio_files/PUT_audio_file.md

 If audio is not a file type it will just ignore the audio input

+Caption are required
+- Returns "Missing caption" if missing the field

 Caption must be a string
 - Returns "Caption field must take a string" otherwise